 Finding Peace in the Present Moment

-It’s a nice dream, isn’t it…. finding peace in the present moment.
+It's a nice dream - finding peace in the present moment.

 But is it really possible?
-Is peace in any (or every) moment really attainable.
+Is peace in every (or any) moment really attainable?

 Life is so very peace-less, so much of the time.
 Just in our day to day existence it can be wildly unpeaceful, let alone finding peace in a world where the environment is doomed, war is looming all over the place, the poor struggle to survive, we're killing off animal species with crazy speed and violence, anger and tension between humans are so very common place.